jns-br/LabelForward/al_predictor/README.md

 ## Events

-The microservice handles one main type of events, update, which is received via the dedicated Redis channel.
+The microservice handles one type of event, update, which is received via the dedicated Redis channel.

 ## Events: update